gearglow/ReptiliaWithATwist/The List.md

 Hermione bit her lip, clearly holding back a comment of some sort, causing both Elysia and Lily to grin even wider.

-"_Somebody's_ a bad influence!"
+"Somebody's a bad influence!"
 Lily sang.

 "How about you give me the tour, Ellie?"
 Hermione said with a huff.